TissueImageAnalytics/tiatoolbox/README.md

 ### License

-The source code TIA Toolbox (tiatoolbox) as hosted on GitHub is released under the [GNU General Public License (Version 3)].
+The source code TIA Toolbox (tiatoolbox) as hosted on GitHub is released under the [The 3-Clause BSD License].

-The full text of the licence is included in [LICENSE.md](https://raw.githubusercontent.com/TissueImageAnalytics/tiatoolbox/develop/LICENSE.md).
+The full text of the licence is included in [LICENSE](https://raw.githubusercontent.com/TissueImageAnalytics/tiatoolbox/develop/LICENSE).

-[gnu general public license (version 3)]: https://www.gnu.org/licenses/gpl-3.0.html
+[The 3-Clause BSD License]: https://opensource.org/licenses/BSD-3-Clause

 ### Auxiliary Files